Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Review of Adinkras

 \section{Review of Adinkras}

 As noted in the introduction, the first step in describing irreducible off-shell representations of the $N$-extended $1$-dimensional super Poincar\'{e} algebra is to present them as graphs called Adinkras.
-We are interested in the elementary $N$-extended Poincar\'{e} superalgebra in $1$-dimensional Minkowski space, the $(1|N)$ superalgebra for short.
-Here elementary means a classical Lie algebra with no central extensions and no other additional internal bosonic symmetries.
+We are interested in the elementary $N$-extended Poincar\'{e} superalgebra in $1$-dimensional Minkowski space, also known as the $(1|N)$ superalgebra.
+Here \emph{elementary} means a classical Lie algebra with no central extensions and no other additional internal bosonic symmetries.
 We begin this section by reviewing the $(1|N)$ superalgebra.
-We will then review what an Adinkra is, as well as the main features that will be needed later.
+We will then review what an Adinkra is, as well as outlining the main features that will be needed later.